How Fair Mileage Works

 To figure a ballpark annual mileage amount for your Fair car, start with what’s likely to be your biggest source of road miles: your job.
 If you live 7 miles from work and go to the office five days a week, you’ll end up with roughly 3,600 miles a year just for your commute.

 Next, account for all your weekend chores, nights out, road trips and the like.
 Chances are, you’ll end up somewhere in the ballpark of the 9,960 vehicle miles that the University of Wisconsin estimates are driven each year by the average American.
 But if your commute is 90 minutes each way, you’ll probably want to pump up your mileage a bit—and download a true-crime podcast or two.

-If you go over your allotted miles, there will be fees for excess miles due when you turn in your car based on how far over you went.
-Again, you can buy extra miles upfront at a discounted rate.
+If, however, you guess low on your mileage and go over your allotted amount, there will be fees for excess miles due when you turn in your car based on how far over you went.

 Please note miles per year are pro-rated and calculated for the time you drive your Fair car.
 To get your total mileage limit, just take your mileage allowance number, divide it by 365, and then multiply by the total number of days you had your Fair car.
 When you turn in your vehicle, we’ll run the numbers and determine where you stand.